Follow up on Bookings or Sales Question

 As a Pampered Chef consultant, I believe that I have more influence over securing bookings rather than boosting sales.
 This is because the success of a demonstration heavily relies on the number of bookings I have for future parties.
 If I have a decent turnout and am able to showcase the products effectively, it will naturally lead to more bookings.Additionally, securing bookings also has a domino effect on sales.
 The more parties I have scheduled, the more opportunities I have to showcase the products and make sales.
 On the other hand, boosting sales can be more challenging as it depends on various factors such as the budget and needs of the attendees.
 However, with a strong demonstration and the right approach, I can definitely influence and encourage attendees to make a purchase.In conclusion, while both boosting sales and securing bookings are important for the success of my business, I believe that securing bookings has a greater impact and is easier for me as a consultant to achieve.

-What is the best way to follow up on my bookings or sales?
+What is the best way to follow up on a booking made during a party?

 Similar Pampered Chef Threads